Westpac vs Exness, Who's The Best?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Westpac allows you to trade around 255 financial instruments whilst Exness has around 255 available.
+Westpac has around 255 financial instruments while Exness has around 255 on their platform.

 Westpac and Exness Contact Details

-Being able to contact your broker through many ways is a sign of a professional broker.
+Being able to contact your broker simply is vital.
 Westpac and Exness have the following contact details and social medias that you can use.

 |